noele952/Hydro_Pico_Garden/README-construction.md

 #### Heater Installation

-Stcik the polyimide heating element ot the bottom of the bucket.
+Stick the polyimide heating element ot the bottom of the bucket.
 Attach the heater wires to the side of the bucket, and make sure it's long enough to reach the project box.
 If your bucket is like mine, you'll need to shave some plactic from the bottom of the bucket so the heater is flush

 <p align="center">
 <img src="https://hydropi.s3.us-east-2.amazonaws.com/github/garden_heater.jpg" alt="hydro pico garden heater" width="500" />